Chapter 4 Data Privacy

 The following articles have more extensive information about the current re-identification risk of different genomic data types:

-Your institution will have guidance regarding how to keep this information private and protected but in general there are 4 main strategies we will summarize here:
+Your institution will have guidance on how to protect sensitive data but in general there are 4 main strategies we will summarize here:

-Before results or data are shared or published, it is aggressively de-identified.
-We will talk more about what this is in the next chapter.
-If data has been summarized over the cohort and there are no identifiers then it is probably safe to share.
+Before results or data are shared or published, they must be de-identified.
+We will discuss more about what this is in the next chapter.
+If data have been summarized at the cohort-level with no personal identifiers, then it is probably safe to share.

-Data use agreements (DUA) are not typically required for HIPAA compliance when sharing de-identified data.
-However, if you are unsure if your data still meets compliance requirements, you have other ethical concerns about sharing your data (which we will discuss in later chapters), consider a using an agreement.
-Finally if you need to share data that is not fully de-identified, than a data use agreement is required.
-Data use agreements essential restrict who can access and use the data that you might share, as well as what they may do with the data.
-Importantly this needs to be agreed upon by an IRB and consented to by the research participants in some manner (more on this to come) before it is in use.
+Data use agreements restrict who can access and use the data that you might share, as well as what they may do with the data.
+Importantly this needs to be agreed upon by an IRB and consented to by the research participants in some manner before it is in use.

-See here and here for more information about when you might need a data use agreement.
+See this guidance on DUAs and this practices guide for DUAs for more information about when you might need a data use agreement.
 Note that your particular situation and institute may have slightly different rules or restrictions.

-See here for an example DUA template from the Harvard Catalyst.
-Be sure to follow the attribution guidelines outlined in the link if you adapt the template for your use.
+Be sure to follow the attribution guidelines outlined in the links if you adapt them for your use.

-If in doubt if something counts as PHI or PII, consider reaching out to an office at your institute that can help, such as possibly an Internal Review Board (IRB), a research administration office, or a HIPAA compliance office.
+If you are uncertain whether data contains PHI or PII, consult with relevant offices at your institute, such as an IRB, a research administration office, or a HIPAA compliance office.

-If you plan to share your data somewhere and you are unsure whether a database or repository is secure and HIPAA compliant, ask those who manage that database or repository!
+If you plan to share your data somewhere and you are unsure whether a database or repository is secure and HIPAA compliant, ask those who manage that database or repository to confirm!

 The Office for Civil Right (OCR) of the United States Department of Health and Human Services is in charge of enforcing HIPAA compliance.

-If you feel that someone is using or sharing data that is in violation of HIPAA compliance, you can file a complaint online using the OCR compliant portal.
-Typically you should see if you can get the violation to be resolved through local means by contacting research administrators or management.
-However, you could submit to the OCR.
+If you feel that someone is using or sharing data that are in violation of HIPAA compliance, in most cases, you should start by attempting to resolve the violation first through local means by contacting research administrators or management.
+However, you can also choose to file a complaint online using the OCR compliant portal.
 Note that complaints should be filed within 180 days of the violation.
-If the OCR determines that a covered entity (the individuals or institutes who are required to follow HIPAA compliance regulations), then the OCR will follow up to ensure that the entity complies, takes corrective action, or agrees to a settlement.
+If the OCR determines that a covered entity is in violation (the individuals or institutes who are required to follow HIPAA compliance regulations), then the OCR will follow up to ensure that the entity complies, takes corrective action, or agrees to a settlement.

 If compliance is not resolved, then the covered entity may have to pay fines.